Garagist/Garagist.Mjml/README.md

 ### [`Garagist.Mjml:Presentation.Spacer`]

-This is great for adding a spacer between elements.
+This prototype is great for adding a spacer between elements.
 If you want to add a colored, full-width bar with a height of 40px, you can do it like that:

 ```elm
 <Garagist.Mjml:Presentation.Spacer fullWidth={true} height={40} background-color="#00adee" />